jcd13d/airbnb_id_scraper/README.md

 * decide on initial trial areas for scraping
   * break initial areas into reasonable chunks for distributing the load on aws job
+* where do we want to pull? how frequently? set up AWS job?
 ## Proxies
 * run benchmarks for how many proxies dont work etc, how long to wait
   * ~41% of proxies failed in benchmark